1. Skip to content

 Published September 27, 2024last updated September 27, 2024

 Hurricane Helene weakened to a tropical storm after making landfall in Florida, but officials warned the storm remained "dangerous" as it moved inland.
-Around 20 people have died in four states.
+At least 44 people have died.

 A local resident moves boulders amid fast-flowing waters on the outskirts of Boone, North Carolina